🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 If you've tried baits and cages to keep squirrels and other critters off your boat but are having no luck you may need to seek the help or advice of a professional.
 And although uncommon, there are dire times when you need to get in touch with Wildlife Rescue Services.

-If you come back after winter to find a nest or an entire family of raccoons, for instance this isn't a do-it-alone chore.
+For instance, if you come back after winter to find a nest or an entire family of raccoons, this isn't a do-it-alone chore.
 They're ferocious, have claws (and the teeth to go with them) and potentially carry rabies.

 Call a professional wildlife relocation service.
 They'll be able to humanely capture and transport the furry family somewhere safer (for all involved).